ericleong/lightblocks.js/README.md

 -----
 First, include `lightblocks.css` and `lightblocks.js` with your page.

-Then, run `lightblocks.create()` after the images have loaded on the element that contains your images.
-Make sure to also add the `lightblocks` class to the element.
+Then, run `lightblocks.create()` after on the element that contains your images.
+Make sure to also add the `lightblocks` class to the element, and to only run `create()` after the images have loaded.

 ```JavaScript
 window.onload = function() {